Huclark/alx-higher_level_programming/0x00-python-hello_world/README.md

 	- [Python Scripts](#python-scripts)
 	- [Shell Scripts](#shell-scripts)
 	- [C Scripts](#c-scripts)

+## About
 This project introduced me to the `Python` programming language.
-It involves a bit of `C` as well and focuses more on implementing simple `Python` related tasks using `Shell Scripts` and `Python Scripts`.
+It involves a bit of `C` and focuses more on implementing simple `Python` related tasks using `Shell Scripts` and `Python Scripts`.

 ## Objectives
 At the end of this project I am expected to explain to anyone, without the help of Google: